 Have you heard of Sausage Rotel Dip?
-It’s like the ultimate comfort food, plus an appetizer, all in one.
+It’s the ultimate comfort food, plus an appetizer, all in one.
 Imagine a warm creamy queso cheese dip, dripping from a crispy tortilla chip.
 That image puts you close, but this dip is even BETTER than that.

 Slow Cooker Sausage Rotel Dip